- How to Use Bulk Verifications & Retrieve the Results

 To find out how much it will cost to verify an email list, please check our Bulk Verifications pricing guide.

-How to give access to a shared account
+How to give or remove access to a shared account

 Things to Keep in Mind